 Regional Analysis

-North America is leading the Healthcare Integration Market
+North America is leading the healthcare IT integration Market

 For instance, the 21st Century Cures Act, with its focus on open APIs, is facilitating greater data exchange.
 The increasing adoption of Electronic Health Records (EHRs) across the US, with a reported high rate of adoption by office-based physicians, creates a foundation for more sophisticated integration solutions.